01 of 07

 Interesting Facts about Mission San Fernando

-Travelers stopped at the mission so often that the fathers kept adding onto the convento wing to accommodate them until the hospice (hotel) became known as the "long building" of the El Camino Real.
+Many travelers stopped at the mission.
+There were so many that the fathers kept adding onto the convento wing to accommodate them.
+The hospice (hotel) became known as the "long building" of the El Camino Real.

 Actor Bob Hope is buried in the mission cemetery.